Relational De-Creation

 Conclusion

 Revelation 20:10 presents the final and dreadful defeat of the devil and the powers of rebellion in the strongest possible apocalyptic terms.
-Read within Psalm 82:7, Revelation’s own second-death language, and the book’s narrative sequence, it does not establish a different final ontology or define human final judgment as eternal conscious torment.
+Read within Psalm 82:6–7, Revelation’s smoke imagery, the book’s narrative sequence, and the lake of fire’s identification as the second death, the text belongs to the biblical pattern of irreversible final judgment.

 Mark 9:48 and Isaiah 66:24